PedroGaletti/golang/README.md

 ├── comment # To study how works with comments
-├── conditional # To study the conditionals and logical operators ├── datatype # To study the datatypes that are possible to use in Golang ├── functions # To study how to create functions and work with params ├── loops # To study how to use the loops in Golang ├── maths # To study what I can do with the math lib of Golang
+├── conditional # To study the conditionals and logical operators ├── datatype # To study the datatypes that are possible to use in Golang ├── fileio # To study how manage files using Golang ├── functions # To study how to create functions and work with params ├── loops # To study how to use the loops in Golang ├── maths # To study what I can do with the math lib of Golang